CaleyD/FrontEndGuidelines/README.md

 </table>
 ```

-* ?Always use title-case for headers and titles.?
+* Always use title-case for headers and titles.
 Do not use all caps or all lowercase titles in markup, instead apply the CSS property `text-transform:uppercase/lowercase`.

 #### Quoting Attributes